Ceejay16042/Everything-Summary-App/README.md

 * Audio and video transcription and summarization capabilities using OpenAI-Whisper for comprehensive content summaries.

 # Running the app
-Use the command `pip install -r requirements.txt` on your python terminal to install app dependencies locally to your device Run `streamlit run APP(GPU).py` to run the summary app
+Use the command `pip install -r requirements.txt` on your terminal to install app dependencies locally to your device

+ Use the command `streamlit run APP(GPU).py`on your terminal to run the summary app

 OR